-For awards that vest upon achievement of a performance condition, the Company recognizes compensation expense when achievement of the performance condition is deemed probable over the implicit service period.
+For awards that vest upon achievement of a performance condition, the Company recognizes compensation expense when achievement of the performance condition is met or during the period from which meeting the condition is deemed probable until the expected date of meeting the performance condition.

 The fair value of each option grant is estimated using the Black-Scholes option-pricing model.
-Through July 2014, the Company was a private company and lacked sufficient Company-specific historical and implied volatility information.
-Therefore, in 2016, the Company began estimating its expected volatility using a weighted average of the historical volatility of publicly traded peer companies and the volatility of its common stock, and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its traded stock price for the duration of the expected term.
-The expected term of the Company's options has been determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options, while the expected term of its options granted to consultants and nonemployees has been determined based on the contractual term of the options.
+Through December 31, 2015, the Company lacked sufficient Company-specific historical and implied volatility information, and as a result, the Company used the volatility of a group of publicly-traded peer companies in the Black-Scholes calculations.
+Beginning in 2016, the Company estimated its expected volatility using a weighted average of the historical volatility of publicly-traded peer companies and the volatility of its common stock, and expects to continue to do so until such time as it has adequate historical data regarding the volatility of its traded stock price for the duration of the expected term.
+The expected term of the Company's options has been determined utilizing the "simplified" method for awards that qualify as

+"plain-vanilla" options, while the expected term of its options granted to consultants and nonemployees has been determined based on the contractual term of the options.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
-The expected dividend yield is based on the fact that the Company never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.
+The expected dividend yield is based on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.

 The Company also applies a forfeiture rate in order to calculate stock-based compensation expense.
-To the extent actual forfeitures differ from the estimates, the difference will be recorded as a cumulative adjustment in the period in which the estimates are revised.
+Expected forfeitures are based on the historical experience of the Company and management's expectations of future forfeitures.
+To the extent actual forfeitures differ from the estimates, the difference is recorded as a cumulative adjustment in the period in which the estimates are revised.
 The Company recognizes stock-based compensation expense for only the portion of awards that are expected to vest.
-Expected forfeitures are based on the Company's historical experience and management's expectations of future forfeitures.